GDQuest/website/content/tutorial/godot/gdscript/optimization-code/index.md

 ## Micro-optimizations

 You have some optimizations that cause large differences, like removing the elements from the back of an array or caching expensive results.
-Then you have the little things you probably shouldn't sweat but can be good practice.
-Gains here are much smaller than other optimization tips.
+Then, you have the little things you probably shouldn't sweat but can be good practices.
+Gains here are much smaller than with previous optimization tips.

+Here are three examples:

--   If you have a `or` or `and` boolean operation, try to put conditions that are _more likely_ to return true on the left side of `or`, and conditions that are _more likely_ to return false on the left side of `and`.
+1. If you have a `or` or `and` boolean operation, try to put conditions that are _more likely_ to return true on the left side of `or`, and conditions that are _more likely_ to return false on the left side of `and`.
--   In `if/elif/else` chains and `match` statements, try to put the candidates that appear more commonly near the top of the chain.
+1. In conditional chains or `match` statements, try to put the candidates that appear more commonly near the top of the chain.
--   Rephrase math to remove expensive operations.
-Compare `distance_squared_to` instead of `distance_to` to avoid square root.
-If you divide by `x` more than 3 times, pre-calculate `1/x` and multiply by that instead.
+1. Rephrase math to remove expensive operations.
+Compare `distance_squared_to` instead of `distance_to` to avoid a square root operation.
+If you divide by a value more than three times, pre-calculate that and store it in a variable.

 ## Use GDNative

-When all else fails and you've wrung every bit of performance optimization you can out of your algorithm and it's as fast as you can make it with GDScript, you're at a point where you should be investing into a C++ GDNative library.
+Even with all the optimization you try to add, GDScript might fail you with performance-intensive algorithms, like heavy procedural generation or a heatmap pathfinding.

+If this happens, you will want to look into using either C# or a C++ [GDNative](https://docs.godotengine.org/en/stable/tutorials/plugins/gdnative/gdnative-cpp-example.html) library.